 Certainly, athletes could eat a cup of raw raspberries as a post-workout snack.

-You should add at least a scoop of a high-quality protein powder to your post-workout smoothie.
+You should add at least a scoop of high-quality protein powder to your post-workout smoothie.
 Not only does protein support muscle growth, but also it keeps us full for a long time.
 Especially when combined with fiber!

 Athletes could also eat raspberries with Greek yogurt after exercise.
 Raspberries are high in fiber, while Greek yogurt is high in protein.